Achsuthan/money_manager_backend/readme.md

 1. Servlet
 2. MySql

-The .jar file required to run this project
+The JAR file required to run this project
 - Java JSON: Is used to convert the data in to JSON format when returning API response and Getting the body object [JAR](http://www.java2s.com/Code/Jar/j/Downloadjavajsonjar.htm)
 - MySQl Connector: Is required to connect the MySql with Java [JAR](https://dev.mysql.com/downloads/connector/j)
 - Mail: Is used to send the email to the user [JAR](https://static.javatpoint.com/src/mail/mailactivation.zip)